chhabrakaran7/redhat8-ansible/README.md

 This repository is dedicated for installation of RedHat Ansible on RHEL 8 platform.
 This repository will also be home to various learnings and playbooks that we create as a part of the RHEL 8 Ansible journey.

+This is a work in progress and updates will be added to the repository frequently
 #### Setup Ansible
 `Virtualization platform: VMWare Workstation 16 PRO`